Blackeyed Pea Falafel, Middle Eastern soul food, why not!

 Blackeyed peas have a lot of nutritional benefits.
 In addition to being low in fat and calories as well as high in iron, they are a good source potassium which helps to lower risk of heart disease.
 Also for non-meat eaters they are a good alternative source of protein.

 Can I used canned Blackeyed peas to make falafel?

 Yes, you can but I don’t recommend it.
 Clearly, canned is more convenient as it eliminates a step or two, but the trade-off is not worth in my humble opinion.
 Pre-cooked blackeyed peas means the starches have been released and thus washed out with the liquid leaving very little in the form of a binding agent.
 At the end of the day they are more apt to disintegrate when fried in hot oil.
 If you go the way of canned, then be sure to up the amount of flour and baking soda used.

 If you make these simple and delicious blackeyed pea falafel, please come back and leave me a comment below with your feedback.
 Definitely take a photo of the dish and be sure to tag #foodfidelity so that I can see them.

 You can also keep up with my food exploits as well as original recipes!
 You can find me on Instagram, Facebook, Twitter, and Pinterest.
 If you like any of the music you find on the site, visit me at Spotify to find curated monthly playlists.

-For another creative and simple black-eyed pea dish try these fried blackeyed peas.
+For another creative and simple black-eyed pea soul food dish try these fried blackeyed peas.

 Vegan Blackeyed Pea Falafel Cakes